dschnare/mighty-mail/Readme.md

 # Usage

-This package is intended to be used as part of a Reactjs build system.
+This package is intended to be used as part of a Reactjs build system such as [generator-mighty](https://github.com/dschnare/generator-mighty).
 For convenience Mighty Mail includes stylesheets that take care of email client resetting and adding classes for several useful styles.
 Think of these styles as a base.
 All styles are also included as sass and less files.